openharmony/ark_runtime_core/docs/assembly_format.md

 ### Function Body

 If a function has a body, it consists of optionally labeled sequence of bytecode instructions, one instruction defined per line.
-Intsruction opcodes and formats follow [Bytecode ISA Specification](isa/isa.yaml).
+Instruction opcodes and formats follow [Bytecode ISA Specification](isa/isa.yaml).

 ### Static and virtual functions